 Mobile Contact System

 Video and photographs are one of the best evidence sources but they also have the most potential for false positives.
 Dust, moisture, and reflections are just a few of the things that cause anomalous images in photos and in video.
 Orbs are the subject of great debate and at times it can be a heated debate.
-PROS has researched the subject of orbs and have found 99% of orbs to be dust, some other airborne particle, moisture or insects.
+PROS has researched the subject of orbs and have found 99% of orbs to be dust, some other airborne particles BILLIONS in any given space, possible moisture or insects mostly out doors.
 We have captured what we believe to be true orbs but they are very rare.
 The best way to eliminate orbs in your photography is to get your flash or light source as far away from your lens as possible.
 Normally if you can get your light source 6" away from your lens you will not have orbs in your photos or videos.

 PROS uses photography as a documenting tool more than an evidence source.
 We use photos and videos to give us a base line of the investigation area.
 If anything happens we can go back and see where everything was when we started.
 We also use video for validation.
 We try to cover the team as much as possible while they are investigating so when things happen we have the context of the events and the reaction of the investigators.
 By covering as much of the area as possible we can also help detect the presence of fraud by the idiots that think it is funny to waste our time and fake activity.
 Photo and video is the third point in our evidence triangle.